ukhealthcamp/ukhealthcamp.github.io/index.md

 Instead of a schedule arranged ahead of time featuring presentations and panels brought to you by the great and the good, **everyone in the room gets to help design the agenda for the day** as the first order of business.

-We invite all attendees to propose ideas and topics that they would like to discuss, then with a brief flurry of concentration, post-its and pragmatism we arrange these into a [session grid](/session-grid/#/2019) (schedule).
+We invite all attendees to propose ideas and topics that they would like to discuss, then with a brief flurry of concentration, post-its and pragmatism we arrange these into a [session grid (see 2022's grid)](/session-grid/#/2022) (schedule).

 **Sessions should bias strongly towards being discursive** rather than a talk from a single person.
 Think seminar rather than lecture, more socratic than didactic.